Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 Please Note: Package contents are determined by the manufacturer and may change without notice.
 To confirm the current items included with this product, please contact a Top3DShop sales representative before placing your order.

-Prusa Core One package with assembled 3D printer, Prusament filament, PEI print sheet, USB with sample prints, 3D handbook, wipes, and needle.
+Prusa CORE One 3D Printer package with Prusament PLA, PEI sheet, USB with prints, handbook, wipes, and needle.

 What upgrades and accessories are available for the Prusa CORE One+?